Coveo for Microsoft Dynamics 365 Main Features

 Coveo Machine Learning (Coveo ML) is an artificial intelligence powered service that learns from your search page users’ behavior to improve the quality of their search.
 It can boost more popular items, or understand the relationship between two different search terms and use this information to automatically deliver relevant information to users (see Coveo Machine Learning).
 Since Coveo ML is ahead of the search page users, it can promote the most relevant search results and suggest queries that are susceptible to interest the users.
 Machine Learning therefore automatically does the search optimization work for you.

-Coveo Usage Analytics (Coveo UA) allows you to see the traffic from your Coveo search pages on your Microsoft Dynamics 365 content.
+Coveo Usage Analytics (Coveo UA) allows you to see the traffic from your Coveo-powered search pages on your Microsoft Dynamics 365 content.
 With this data, you can know which search terms are more popular, where there are content gaps, and how visitors navigate.
 With this information available, you can determine what your search page users are looking for and, consequently, improve the findability of the most relevant content (see Coveo Usage Analytics).
 Thanks to these analytics, Coveo Machine Learning understands what users are looking for and improves search result ranking accordingly.

 Search results in Coveo for Microsoft Dynamics 365 reflect the original content access permissions.
-For instance, if a group of Microsoft Dynamics 365 users isn’t allowed to see a certain entity type, entities of this type won’t appear in these users’ search results.
+For example, if a group of Microsoft Dynamics 365 users isn’t allowed to see a certain entity type, entities of this type won’t appear in these users’ search results.

-For further information on content security and permissions, see Coveo, Microsoft Dynamics 365, and Security and Coveo Cloud V2 Management of Security Identities and Item Permissions.
+For more information on content security and permissions, see Coveo, Microsoft Dynamics 365, and Security and Coveo Cloud V2 Management of Security Identities and Item Permissions.

 Install Coveo for Microsoft Dynamics 365 in your Microsoft Dynamics 365 instance (see Installing Coveo for Microsoft Dynamics 365).